About Lacuno

 Is there a new puzzle every day?

 Yes.
-A new puzzle appears at midnight UTC.
-Every player in the world sees the same one.
+A new puzzle appears at midnight in your local time zone.
+Every player worldwide solves the same one each day.

 Is Lacuno like Sudoku?